 4. Click the Connect button.

-Step 3: Maximum user already logged in through Remote Data Access
+Step 3: Maximum number of users already logged in through Remote Data Access

 • Click Support Info